Maria Teresa B. Cenzon: Superior Court of Guam

 On September 11, 2012, Governor Eddie Baza Calvo appointed Cenzon to be a Judge of the Superior Court of Guam.
 She received a unanimous vote in the 31st Guam Legislature and was sworn in on December 20, 2012.

-Nomination to district court
+Failed nomination to federal district court

-On November 13, 2020, President Trump announced his intent to nominate Cenzon to serve as a Judge for the District Court of Guam.
+On November 13, 2020, President Donald Trump announced his intent to nominate Cenzon to serve as a judge for the District Court of Guam.
 On November 30, 2020, her nomination was sent to the Senate.
 President Trump nominated Cenzon to the seat being vacated by Judge Frances Tydingco-Gatewood, whose term expired on August 4, 2016.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Later that same day, her renomination was sent to the Senate.
 President Joe Biden withdrew her nomination on February 4, 2021.